 Headaches

-It can also worsen other conditions, such as asthma and diabetes, as stress causes your body to release hormones such as adrenaline and cortisol, which can affect your heart rate and blood pressure.
+It can also exacerbate other conditions, such as asthma and diabetes, as stress causes your body to release hormones like adrenaline and cortisol, which can impact your heart rate and blood pressure.

 There is no doubt that university will be stressful at times, as you juggle multiple deadlines and rush around campus between classes.
 Leaving your work to the last minute isn't going to help.